 Baker Kids is our Wednesday Night program designed for Pre-K (potty trained) through 5th grade.
 Each week the children will be engaging in a relationship with God’s word through scripture, activities, crafts, games, and interactive videos.
 Baker Kids meet in the Children’s Center most Wednesday’s during the school year from September through May 6-7:30pm.

 Sunday School Singers includes Pre-K through 5th grade.
 Baker Memorial UMC has a long tradition of music, including a rich children’s program.
 No operatic voice required!
 This choir performs throughout the year in the beginning of the 9am service, a Children’s Christmas Play, and the Christmas Eve Family Service.

 Vacation Bible School is held the 3rd full week of June from 9-11:30am.
 It is hands down our favorite week that offers fun- and faith-filled learning through song, story, games, and craft.

 During the Christmas season, Children & Family Ministries host a Santa Breakfast the first Saturday of December every year.

-Middle school students attend classes and use the Crossings: God’s Journey With Us curriculum.
+Middle school students are gathering online using the XP3 curriculum.
 This provides these older students with a firm foundation in the major Bible stories that shape not only Christianity but the Methodism faith, and helps the youngsters learn what it means to be a disciple of Christ.

-High school students gather in the Youth Room each week, for a study designed to increase their ability to “think theologically,” that is, to bring together their faith with their experiences in the world.
+High school students are gathering online each week, for a study designed to increase their ability to “think theologically,” that is, to bring together their faith with their experiences in the world.
 Looking at Scripture, using reason, experience and tradition, the students learn to look for God and make ethical choices.

 All Sunday School classes attend three worship services each year.